perpetual-education-personal/order-of-importance/README.md

 ### Exercises for Programmers (E4P)

 This is where we really stress the pseudo code.
 There are so many opportunities here.
-You could write out pretty much any program in plain English - and then show the code next to it.
+You could write out pretty much any program in plain English and then show the code next to it.

 We also learn about server-side forms.
 These aren't so different than other server-side frameworks like Django or Rails.
-So, it's worth putting in the time - even if you don't end up building forms.
+So, it's worth putting in the time even if you don't end up building forms.
 A lot of front-end developers don't end up having to write server-side forms.
-But you'll learn about the "server-side" constraints - which will be important to compare with JavaScript later.
+But you'll learn about the "server-side" constraints, which will be important to compare with JavaScript later.

 - [ ] Done [link to proof](https://peprojects.dev)